Zeiss Visual Field Analyzer

 Plus, we can predict how the scleral lens will vault over the cornea and how it will align with the scleral surface.
 This allows for maximum comfort as well visual performance.

-The OptikamPad iPad App is a complete dispensing solution that helps Eye Care Professionals (ECPs) assist patients at all stages of the eyewear dispensing process.
+The OptikamPad iPad App is a complete dispensing solution that helps our staff assist patients find the perfect combination of frames & lenses.
 This revolutionary tool offers our patients a unique shopping experience.
-OptikamPad’s Automatic Image Detection allows all measurements to be obtained immediately after snapshot, avoiding time-consuming manual placement of reference points.
+OptikamPad’s Automatic Image Detection allows all measurements to be obtained immediately after snapshot, avoiding time-consuming measurements.

 iMac Visual Acuity Charts